krahets/hello-algo/en/docs/chapter_computational_complexity/iteration_and_recursion.md

     [class]{}-[func]{fib}
     ```

 Observing the above code, we see that it recursively calls two functions within itself, **meaning that one call generates two branching calls**.
-As illustrated below, this continuous recursive calling eventually creates a <u>recursion tree</u> with a depth of $n$.
+As illustrated in Figure 2-6, this continuous recursive calling eventually creates a <u>recursion tree</u> with a depth of $n$.

 ![Fibonacci sequence recursion tree](iteration_and_recursion.assets/recursion_tree.png){ class="animation-figure" }